Pete-Eichman/node-practice/README.md

 7. Create a file called index.js in the server directory.
 `touch index.js`, or if you like VIM `vim index.js`.

-8. Setup the file as seen in index.js here.
-Then run `node index.js` and navigate to localhost:5000 in your browser.
+8. Setup the file as seen in index.js.

+9. Once index.js is set up, run `node index.js` in the server directory, and navigate to localhost:5000 in your browser.